efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 What is Amazon Fargate?
 It's a technology that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.

+The CDK scaffolding example code can be found here: [https://github.com/efog/rainmaking.cloud.aws.serverlesscontainers](https://github.com/efog/rainmaking.cloud.aws.serverlesscontainers)

+By using managed and serverless services chances are you'll be improving on your reliability and operational efficiency.
+As always, keep in mind the shared responsibility model when making cloud design decisions.

 Of course Amazon Fargate is not suitable for all scenarios.
 If your looking for a solution that fits the following payload types, Amazon Fargate is what you need:

 - Large workloads that need to be optimized for low overhead
 - Small workloads that have occasional burst
 - Tiny workloads
 - Batch workloads

-The CDK scaffolding example code can be found here: [https://github.com/efog/rainmaking.cloud.aws.serverlesscontainers](https://github.com/efog/rainmaking.cloud.aws.serverlesscontainers)

-## Pros and Cons

-The solution presented has advantages and disadvantages.
-By using managed and serverless services chances are you'll be improving on your reliability and operational efficiency.
-As always, keep in mind the shared responsibility model when making cloud design decisions.

 ### Pros